William Peyton: Early military career

-From 1903 until 1907 Peyton commanded the 15th Hussars, being granted the brevet rank of colonel in 1905.
-In 1907 he went to India to become Assistant Quartermaster-General, India, and, as a temporary brigadier general, to command the Meerut Cavalry Brigade from 1908 to 1912.
-In India, he served as Delhi Herald of Arms Extraordinary at the Coronation Durbar held on 12 December 1911, and was made a Commander of the Royal Victorian Order, and from July 1912 was Military Secretary to the Commander-in-Chief, India.
+while in command of his regiment.
+In October 1907 he was promoted to colonel and, reverting to normal pay, went to India to become assistant quartermaster general, India, and, as a temporary brigadier general, to command the Meerut Cavalry Brigade from 1908 to 1912.

+In India, he served as Delhi Herald of Arms Extraordinary at the Coronation Durbar held on 12 December 1911, and was made a Commander of the Royal Victorian Order, and from July 1912 was military secretary to the Commander-in-Chief, India.